Legend101Zz/toilink-hack/README.md

 ##  💼 &nbsp; <span style="color: #f2cf4a; font-family: Babas; font-size: 1.4em;">Challenges we ran into
 </span>
-<span style="color:#fff; font-family: 'Bebas Neue'; font-size: 1.2em;">Integrating gps to our site and putting backend for the user review section.
+<span style="color:#fff; font-family: 'Bebas Neue'; font-size: 1.2em;">Integrating Map-Box api to our site and putting backend for the user review section.
 </span>

 ## 🔭 &nbsp; <span style="color: #f2cf4a; font-family: Babas; font-size: 1.4em;">About this Project